Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 -  MS 1 and MS2 drive are OK

--  UP worm sensors of the two MS units are OK
+-  UP worm sensors of the two MS Units are OK

 Red: